Erastus Wells: West End Narrow Gauge Railroad

-The West End Narrow Gauge Railroad began as an idea with Erastus Wells and James C. Page.
+The West End Narrow Gauge Railroad began as an idea with Wells and James C. Page.
 They lived in Wellston in an era when accommodation trains gave those in the suburbs easy access to the city.
 They sought better service in Wellston.
 In 1875, Wells spoke at a group who planned a narrow gauge railroad to compete with the Missouri Pacific Railroad serving Kirkwood and Webster Groves.
 He said narrow gauge roads were 50% less costly than standard gauge railroads.
 Narrow gauge required only 25 ft of right of way.
 He gave costs as: grading $3K/mi, ties $800, spikes $300, iron rails $3K, and construction $375 for a total of $7500/mi without real estate.
 Or with right of way about $12K/mi.
 The line could be completed in 6 months.
 Expenses on the West End Railroad were given as $15/day, receipts $35.
 Not more than 8 cars would be required at a cost of $15 to $16K.
 Locomotives would be more.

 Wells and Page proposed construction of the West End Narrow Gauge line in 1871, and again in 1872.
 The original plan would run via Wellston from Grand Ave.
 140 ft north of Olive to Florissant.
 The Florissant extension was to be funded by their issue of $25K in bonds.
 Florissant agreed but state law limited bonds to 10% of assessed valuation making the bonds illegal.
 A route to Creve Coeur Lake was surveyed as an alternate.
 In 1873, 100 men were grading the route.
 Construction was delayed by the Panic of 1873.